 Sheri Van Egmond

 Sheri grew up in San Diego, California.
-She is married to Robert, and they have two married daughters and three grandchildren.
+She is married to Robert, and they have two married daughters and four grandchildren.
 Sheri and Robert enjoy spending time with family and camping in their RV.
 They joined the Westside fellowship in 1999.
 Sheri says this about Westside: “God's truth is taught at Westside, His Word is taken to heart and believers are striving to live His Word out in our lives to bring glory to the Lord!
 The sweet Christian fellowship that we share is precious.
 We are a family!”
 Sheri wants to see the Lord continue to work in the hearts of people of Westside, strengthen their faith and draw them closer to Christ so they wholeheartedly follow His ways.
 She wants to see people live out genuine Christian love and unity in a way that brings glory and honor to Christ (Colossians 3:12-17).
 In her service with the Women’s Council, Sheri is closely involved with organizing women’s events, decorating, and mentoring women and young ladies.

 A number of other teams provide leadership for various ministries.
 The team concept has the advantage of bringing together and maximizing the gifts and vision of a group of committed people.